Skip to content

 Apply online

-What Enforcement Agents (bailiffs) can charge
+What enforcement agents can charge

-How much you’ll pay will depend on your situation.
-There is a minimum of £75 and this will increase the more you owe.
+There is a minimum fee of £75 and this will increase the more you owe in Council Tax.

 You can get more information on bailiff’s fees from Citizens Advice.
 You can also find out more about about your rights when a bailiff visits from GOV.UK.